Police services and accountability

 - breaches codes of conduct justifying dismissal.

-Read more about the Crime and Misconduct Commission.
+Read more about the Crime and Corruption Commission.

 Making a complaint about the police

-If you are unhappy with the conduct of a police officer, you may make a complaint to either the Queensland Police Service (QPS) or the Crime and Misconduct Commission (CMC).
+If you are unhappy with the conduct of a police officer, you may make a complaint to either the Queensland Police Service (QPS) or the Crime and Corruption Commission (CCC).

 The QPS deals with customer service issues and breaches of discipline e.g. if you are unhappy with how the police responded to your call or you believe an officer has been rude to you.

-For more serious matters (e.g. you believe a police officer’s conduct is unlawful or improper) you can complain to either the QPS or directly to the CMC.
-The CMC works with the QPS to ensure the police service’s integrity and accountability.
+For more serious matters (e.g. you believe a police officer’s conduct is unlawful or improper) you can complain to either the QPS or directly to the CCC.
+The CCC works with the QPS to ensure the police service’s integrity and accountability.
 It has extensive powers to investigate the most serious cases of misconduct by Queensland’s police officers.

 Before making a complaint